 Your request is now in the review process.
 The List of Feature Requests will then be updated and will include your request.
 And other PRTG users will be able to vote for it.

-Important: Posts with +1 or I want that, too as a reply will not be published, but we'll count your vote.
-We're working on allowing all users to vote if they have at least one (published) post.
+Important: Posts with +1 or I want that, too as a reply do not count and will not be published.

-The original posts will be updated automatically with corresponding status messages, being as descriptive as possible.
+The original posts will automatically be updated with corresponding status messages that will be as descriptive as possible.

-They will definitely be reviewed.
-Eventually, we'll have to see if we can implement requests in a feasible manner, and how much (wo)man power would be required for the implementation.
-If it's easy to implement and test and has a high score, it's more likely to get implemented.
-If the request incorporates an entirely new sensor, it may take longer for us to get this done.
-We will ultimately deny requests that are simply not feasible; however, we will give a detailed explanation in this case (i.e. as detailed as possible).
+Such requests will definitely be reviewed.
+Eventually, we will have to see if we can implement requests in a feasible manner, and how much people power would be required for the implementation.
+If the feature is easy to implement and test, and has a high score, it will be implemented more likely.
+If the request includes an entirely new sensor, it may take longer for us to get this done.
+We will ultimately deny requests that are simply not feasible, however, we will give a detailed explanation in this case (that is, as detailed as possible).

 We will only publish status updates for the feature.
 User feedback is not published in order to keep the noise down and avoid dilution of the request.